2014 Middle and High School Summer Art Studio Staff

 Travis Lewis, metal smith, has a BFA from Wayne State University and an MFA from Cranbrook Academy of Art.
 As an artist he creates jewelry and sculptural objects using a wide variety of materials such as wood, leather, fabric, plastic, and metal.
 He has exhibited his work in Arizona, Michigan, Chicago, Nijmegen (in the Netherlands), Amsterdam, London, and Munich.
 Presently Travis is working as an adjunct professor teaching foundations courses at the Art Institute of Michigan.

-Nina Perkins has been sewing and creating garments since middle school as an alumni of the Summer Arts Studios Fashion Design class.
+As an alumni of the Summer Arts Studios Fashion Design class, Nina Perkins has been sewing and creating garments since middle school.
 She loves re-working old clothes from thrift stores into new and exciting outfits as well as creating pieces from scratch.
-Whether it be high fashion from the runway or just street style, Nina loves to pour over fashion magazines and blogs dedicated to the fun of fashion, and is excited to share her love of this world with her students.
+From high fashion to street style, Nina loves to pour over fashion magazines and blogs dedicated to the fun of fashion.
+She excited to share her love of this world with her students.
+Nina is spending this year in England and will return to Summer Art Studio full of fashion inspiration from the streets on London.

-Our Photography in Black and White instructor Lindsey Przybylski received her BA from the University of Wisconsin- Green Bay.
+Our Photography in Black and White instructor Lindsey Przybylski received her BA from UW-Green Bay.
 Her area of emphasis is in Photography and Graphic Design.
-Lindsey won the Academic Deans Award at this year’s Lawton Gallery Student Juried Show at the University of Wisconsin- Green Bay for her photograph A Silhouette of Emotion: A Series.
+Lindsey won the Academic Deans Award at this year’s Lawton Gallery Student Juried Show at UWGB for her photograph A Silhouette of Emotion: A Series.
 She has had a lifelong passion for photography.
 This summer she is looking forward to sharing that passion and all of her knowledge of photography with her students.
 This year will mark her second year with the Summer Art Studio.

-Tom Wallestad, a Door County native, received his BA Degree from UW-Green Bay and earned his MFA in Computer Graphics from Syracuse University.
-He has been teaching cartooning, animation and multi-media classes for many years.
-His artwork offers interactive interpretations of visual and narrative structure that is comic book inspired.
-His unique body of work investigates perceptions of suggested space and reality in the form of a unique narrative medium.
+Tom Wallestad earned his BA from UW-Green Bay and his MFA in Computer Graphics from Syracuse University.
+He has taught and created cartoon illustrations and animations in multiple media for many years.
+His artwork explores interactive interpretations of the visual traits and narrative structures particular to the comic book medium.
+He investigates perceptions of suggested space and reality forming his own unique narratives.